automationhacks/automationhacks.github.io/_posts/2020-03-02-how-to-setup-reportportal-on-a-local-docker-instance.md

 portal listener which would be able to capture the test execution events and send them in real-time to our dashboard

-Below is the basic configuration to set up the required agent and listener via gradle<figure class="wp-block-embed is-type-rich">
+Below is the basic configuration to set up the required agent and listener via gradle

 {% gist 4c58cb3c7054af57f4c52400368bfc3d %}